ky28059/RBot/README.md

  - Install the node.js dependencies with `npm install`.

- - Create a file named "auth.js" (js because importing from json in Node 14 is weird) in the root folder that exports both your discord bot token ([obtained here](https://discord.com/developers/applications)) and Youtube API key ([follow instructions here](https://developers.google.com/youtube/v3/getting-started)).
+ - Create a file named "auth.ts" in the root folder that exports both your discord bot token ([obtained here](https://discord.com/developers/applications)) and Youtube API key ([follow instructions here](https://developers.google.com/youtube/v3/getting-started)).
 The resulting file should look something like this:
  ```js
  export const token = 'discord_token_here';
  export const youtubeAPIKey = 'youtube_API_key_here';
  ```
- - Update the owner id in bot.js with your own Discord ID.
+ - Update the owner id in bot.ts with your own Discord ID.
 Though this step isn't *strictly* necessary (nothing will break if you skip this), without updating the id you will not be able to use owner only commands and DM forwarding.

 After doing those things, you should be able to `node index.js` in the commandline and run the bot!